sveawebpay/php-integration/README.md

 ### 4.2 Deliver Invoice order

 This works more or less like WebPay::createOrder above, and makes use of the same order item information.
-Then add orderRows to the instance, here it is important that order rows match between the requests.
+Add the corresponding order id and the order rows that you want delivered before making the deliverOrder request.
+The specified rows will automatically be matched with the previous rows that was sent when creating the order.
 We recommend storing the order row data to ensure that matching orderrows can be recreated in the deliverOrder request.

 If an item is left out from the deliverOrder request that was present in the createOrder request, a new invoice will be created as the order is assumed to be partially fulfilled.